NovaDoesBass/ani-cli-win/README.md

 - Install [mpv](https://mpv.io/installation/) in Windows
 - go into your wsl and type:
 	-  git clone https://github.com/NovaDoesBass/ani-cli-win
-	-  cd ani-cli-wsl/
+	-  cd ani-cli-win/
-	-  chmod +x ani-cli-wsl
+	-  chmod +x ani-cli-win
-- now you can run it with ./ani-cli-wsl
+- now you can run it with ./ani-cli-win

 ## Usage